11 Clever Ways to Reuse Teabags

 Repel insects and rodents

-Teabags can help repel the insects and rodents that often invade your garden.
-They can also be used in other areas of the home to repel ants, spiders, and rodents.
-If you want a more effective solution, combine them with mint essential oil.
+Teabags can help repel insects and rodents that often invade gardens.
+Likely, they can be used to repel ants, spiders, and rodents.
+Additionally, if you want a more effective solution, combine them with mint essential oil.

 In conclusion, now that you have this information, never throw them away and take advantage of all their uses around the house.